 A year before the installation of the assembly line he dabbled the workforce to double production of model T. The year that followed, he nearly doubled the production but with the same number of workers.

 The following year he nearly doubled production again, but this time he did it with the same number of workers.
-The employee turnover was accelerating at a very high rate.
+Employee turnover was accelerating at a very high rate.
 With the excess work involved made workers quit in mass.
 Ford was facing a serious problem of retaining its employees.

 Application of the Current theory on Henry Ford Motor Management